Cloudxtreme/exqueue/README.md

     xq e            # or, 'xq errors'

-Note that there are many more commands: run (force a command to run immediately), limit (set the number of concurrent jobs allowed), history, cancel (cancel jobs in queue), redo, purge (cleanup history).
+Note that there are many more commands: run (force a command to run immediately), limit (set the number of concurrent jobs allowed), history, jump (to the head of the queue), cancel (cancel jobs in queue), redo, purge (cleanup history).
 See the "Commands" section later in this document.

 # Quoting, special filenames, etc.